DevL/Pyby/README.md

 A base class meant to be subclassed by an iterable.
 The iterable must implement `__each__`, `__into__`, and `to_enum` in order to unlock the rest of the functionality.
+In addition, the iterable may implement `__to_tuple__` in order to support predicate and mapping functions with a higher arity than one.
+A prime example would be `EnumerableDict` in combination with `select` where the

 #### `__each__` (internal)

+Returns an iterator to be used internally.
 Must be implemented by the subclass.
-Returns an iterator to be used internally.

 #### `__into__` (internal)

+Returns a constructor that accepts an iterable for the given method name.
 Must be implemented by the subclass.

-Returns a constructor that accepts an iterable for the given method name.
+#### `__to_tuple__` (internal)

+Transforms a single element of an enumerable to a tuple.
+Used internally to uniformly handle predicate and mapping functions with a higher arity than one.
+May be implemented by the subclass.

 #### `as_enum` (internal)